gwisna/DNA-origami-cryptography-code-and-data/tunnel_origami_design/README.md

 This directory contains the CADNANO JSON file and csv file for Tunnel DNA origami.
+The CADNANO is modified from publication in Jungmann, R., Avendaño, M., Woehrstein, J. et al. Multiplexed 3D cellular super-resolution imaging with DNA-PAINT and Exchange-PAINT.
+Nat Methods 11, 313–318 (2014). https://doi.org/10.1038/nmeth.2835